Our Farmers

 Devil’s Gulch Ranch

-Devil’s Gulch is located in Nicasio, and Mark and Myriam’s rabbits are fed a pellet feed along with grass and hay to ensure complete nutrition.
+Mark and Myriam of Devil’s Gulch raise these rabbits, a combination of Rex, New Zealand, and Californian breeds, on a pellet feed along with grass and hay to ensure complete nutrition.
 They work with a local feed mill to produce the pellets to their specifications which are free of hormones and antibiotics.

 Tomales Bay Pastures